Roll your own Neovim statusline

 %-0{minwid}.{maxwid}{item}

-It also lists a bunch of options you can use as the {item}, although for us it's sufficient to note only two:
+It also lists a bunch of options you can use as the {item}, although for us it's sufficient to note only three:

 | Item | Meaning |